oddeyemotion/arris-doc-site/about-me.md

 I have been spending most of my time in university self-teaching everything about robotics.
 I have participated in some school contests as well, together with friends from different engineering majors. *(Pretty sad that I never got a chance to win any, but I absolutely adore every moment working in groups and having fun with them.)*
 ![](/about-me2.jpg)

-I am also working as a spare-time artist under the pseudonym "K".
+I am also working as a spare-time artist under the alias "K".
 You may have seen me as "K" or one of my works (in terms of art) somewhere online.

 ### Positive and not-so-positive aspects
 ##### What I am capable of